Exam Announcement Details

 RESIDENCY REQUIREMENT - Philadelphia residency is not required at the time of application.
 Once hired, employees have six months to move into the City of Philadelphia.

-Your response to the residency question will be used to determine eligibility for residency preference.
+Your response to the residency question on this application will be used to determine eligibility for residency preference.
 Documentation of residence may be required if there is any question as to whether you meet the residency preference requirements.

 A. Successfully completed a term of volunteer service with Peace Corps, AmeriCorps NCCC (including FEMA Corps), or AmeriCorps VISTA